• Skip to primary navigation

 For the best protection against EMI in noisy environments, an aluminum shield and copper braid can be used together.

 Contributed by Frances Richards Electromagnetic interference, or EMI, is an unfortunate fact of life in industrial environments due to the wide variety of equipment and devices operating in close proximity.
 Every piece of electric or electronic equipment generates signals that can interfere with other nearby machinery, potentially causing suboptimal performance or even total failure.
-And […]
+While […]

 Why should one worry about voltage drop?